-However, its popularity declined and it closed in the early 2000s - the site is now a retail park with a Lidl and, under construction, an Aldi store.
+However, its popularity declined and it closed in the early 2000s - the site is now a retail park with a Lidl and an Aldi store, with new housing under construction - Chateau Mews.

 23. Great Central Railway

 The line was opened in 1899 running from the North through Nottingham and Leicester to Marylebone in London.
 It was the last main line railway to be built in Britain during the Victorian period, built by the railway entrepreneur Edward Watkin with the aim to run as a fast trunk route from the North and the East Midlands to London and the south of England.